toland/net-ldap/README.txt

 == REQUIREMENTS:

-Net::LDAP requires Ruby 1.8.2 or better.
+Net::LDAP requires Ruby 1.8.6 or better.
+Note that 1.9 is not yet supported.

 == INSTALL: